Disease Spread From Mice to Humans Through Droppings

 Hantavirus Pulmonary Syndrome (HPS): A Deadly Disease

-We’ll start by talking about Hantavirus Pulmonary Syndrome (HPS), one of the most common but also, unfortunately, one of the most dangerous diseases spread by mice, with a fatality rate of 38%.
-This potentially life-threatening disease is carried by the Peromyscus genus of rodents, also known as deer mice.
-Deer mice also happen to be one of the most common species of mice in the United States.
-The first-ever case of Hantavirus infection was reported in 1993.
+Hantavirus Pulmonary Syndrome (HPS) is one of the most common but also one of the most dangerous diseases spread by mice.
+HPS is often fatal (in approximately 30% to 40% of cases) without prompt care.
+This disease is carried by the Peromyscus genus of rodents, also known as deer mice.

 How Do Humans Get Infected?